Dabronzo/DJFlamingo/README.md

 </details>
 <br/>

-#### Mange DJ Account
+#### Manage DJ Account

-- Page that displays information about a specific user, and with a button “Delete User” that will trigger a modal window asking if the user is sure about deleting action
+- A page that displays information about a specific user with a button “Delete User”.
+The button triggers a modal window asking if the user is sure about the action to delete.

 #### Gigs History

-- At this page a table is displayed where each row holds information about the gig that was already taken place.
+- At this page, a table is displayed where each row holds information about the gig that already took place.

 <br/>
 <details>